Idyllic staffed villa for 4-8 with infinity pool and excellent food, 10 minutes’ drive from Galle and beaches”

 - Pool towels

 - Swimming pool

-Although you can self-cater, Naveen, the villa’s English-speaking cook, is on-hand to make breakfast, lunch and dinner, so you might as well have a complete holiday!
+The villa’s English-speaking cook, is on-hand to make breakfast, lunch and dinner for a complete holiday!
 All groceries are priced at cost and meals are served family-style, with everyone sharing dishes.
-Naveen buys fresh stocks at Galle’s markets daily after taking your orders for lunch and dinner.
+The cook buys fresh produce at Galle’s markets daily after taking your orders for lunch and dinner.

 Within a 10-15 minute tuk-tuk drive are many excellent restaurants; ask staff for their tips.
 Take-out options include Lime Leaf, a nearby Indian, whose big menu of spicy dishes includes tandoori chicken and fresh garlic naan.